atlassian-labs/react-resource-router/docs/api/components.md

 ## Router

 The `Router` component should ideally wrap your client app as high up in the tree as possible.
-As soon as it is mounted, it will match the current route and then call all of the matched resources' `getData` methods.
-Components that are subscribed to these resources either via the [`useResource`](./hooks.md#useresource) hook or [`ResourceSubscriber`](./components.md#resourcesubscriber) will progressively update according to the requests' lifecycles.

 If you are planning to render your application on the server, we recommend creating a composition boundary between your router and the core of your application, including your `RouteComponent`.